Get the Facts: Measles

 For those who travel internationally, all children older than 6 months should receive the MMR vaccine.
 Talk with your health care professional about protecting your baby at least 4 weeks prior to departure.
 Infants who are too young to be vaccinated should avoid contact with sick people or situations where they may be exposed to sick people.
 Adults who are travelling internationally may need 1 or 2 doses of MMR vaccine depending on their vaccination history.
-Visit for www.cdc.gov/measles/travelers for more information.
+Visit https://www.cdc.gov/measles/plan-for-travel.html for more information.

 What is the risk of measles in Chicago?

 Between 2011 and 2019, there have been several confirmed cases of measles in Chicago, largely related to international travel.
 Most individuals in Chicago are protected from measles because they were vaccinated as children.
 However, some children under the age of 12 months or those with weakened immune systems may not be able to receive the vaccine.
 Travelers returning to Chicago from areas both internationally and within the United States experiencing ongoing measles outbreaks may pose a risk of spread of the illness within the city.